Art Shell: Playing career

-Shell was drafted by the American Football League's Oakland Raiders from Maryland State College (now known as the University of Maryland, Eastern Shore).
-Playing offensive tackle, Shell participated in 24 playoff contests, including Super Bowls XI and XV, and was named to eight Pro Bowls.
+Shell was drafted in the third round by the American Football League's Oakland Raiders.
+Playing offensive tackle, Shell participated in 23 postseason playoff contests in the AFL and NFL, including eight AFC or AFL championship games, a loss in Super Bowl II, and victories in Super Bowls XI and XV.
+He was a four time All-Pro (two times first-team and two second-team), and was named to eight Pro Bowls.